Medical Student Mentorship "Consider Psychiatry"

 Our congratulations to all the winners and runner-ups, and our compliments to all those who submitted an entry to the OPPF Research Awards Competition.

-The Ohio Psychiatric Physicians Foundation (OPPF) is pleased to announce the 2019 Enlightenment Awards program.
-The award recognizes outstanding activity or presentations during 2019 which enhance the public's access to treatment and/or enhances the public's understanding of mental disorders or decreases the stigma often associated with mental illness.
+The Ohio Psychiatric Physicians Foundation (OPPF) is pleased to announce the Enlightenment Awards program.
+The award recognizes outstanding activities, presentations or publications during 2019 which enhance the public's access to treatment and/or enhances the public's understanding of mental disorders or decreases the stigma often associated with mental illness.

 Nominees can include an individual, organization, government entity, media (newspaper, radio or TV station or internet based communication) or a form of art.

-Nominations are currently being accepted for 2019.
-Click HERE for the criteria and nomination form.
+Nominations are currently being accepted.
+Click HERE HERE for the criteria and nomination form.
 Nominations can also be made ONLINE.